 The ‘Water for Life’ UN-Water Best Practices Award is now accepting nominations for its 5th edition.
-The application period is open between 4 July and 15 September 2014.
+The application period has been extended until30 September 2014.
 The theme is ‘Water and Sustainable Development’, which mirrors that of World Water Day 2015.

 The ‘Water for Life’ Best Practices Award aims to acknowledge and promote efforts to fulfill international commitments made on water and related issues by 2015, by recognizing outstanding best practices that can ensure sustainable long-term management of water resources and help achieve the water and sanitation targets of the Millennium Development Goals (MDG), Agenda 21 and the Johannesburg Plan of Implementation.